Mihov01/FP_CS_Winter_21-22/Week_02 - Recursion (part 2)/README.md

     ; (automorphic?
 0) ; error: n was not natural

 # Task 11
 A cubic prime number is a prime number that is the difference between two subsequent natural numbers.
 For example, 61 is such a number because 61 = 5<sup>3</sup> - 4<sup>3</sup>.
-Define a linearly-recursive procedure that returns the n<sup>th</sup> cubic prime number.

 Test cases: